nasa/fprime/docs/UsersGuide/dev/cookiecutter.md

 # Creating a cookiecutter template

+For the full documentation, see [Cookiecutter Documentation](https://cookiecutter.readthedocs.io/en/1.7.2/index.html).

-Create a directory to make your cookiecutter template in.
+Initially, you will need to create a directory to make your cookiecutter template in.
 This is where you will create your template files.
-For the full documentation, see [Cookiecutter Documentation](https://cookiecutter.readthedocs.io/en/1.7.2/index.html)

-Note: fprime-util new only supports outside cookiecutters for components, not ports
+Note: fprime-util new only supports outside cookiecutters for components, not ports.

 ## JSON file
 Create a cookiecutter.json file in your cookiecutter directory.
 This is where you will specify the